 Research suggests that people have a preference for curvilinearity vs. angularity.
 Adding round or oval shapes will naturally balance angular environments.
 Sharp corner and patterns should be minimised.

-How workstations are positioned in space can affect the performance of workforce.
-Sitting in ‘a power / commanding position’ where one has a support of a wall and clear view of doors is preferred.
-Sitting with one’s back to the door can instill feelings of insecurity and anxiety.
+How workstations are positioned in space can affect the performance of the workforce.
+Sitting in ‘a power/commanding position’ where one has the support of a wall and a clear view of doors is preferred.
+Sitting with one’s back to the door can instil feelings of insecurity and anxiety.